AlessiaVe/network_discovery/README.md

 # Network Discovery

-Network discovery has the purpose of get informations from the Cisco devices of a network.
-This work uses the library Netengine for the informations, and the library Netjsongraph to build a graph with the nodes of the network.
+Network discovery has the purpose to get informations from the Cisco devices of a network.
+This work uses the library Netengine for the informations and the library Netjsongraph to build a graph with the nodes of the network.

 ## Usage